Ratbagdoo/Discord-Resonite-connection/README.md

 You can add your bot token via pasting it into the token txt file

 # discord channel side set up
-Insert the channel ID fomr discord into line 10 of Websocket_Server_Send.py
+Insert the channel ID from discord into line 10 of Websocket_Server_Send.py

 # running things